akshatspeaking/AC-JS-data-structure/Ex1-explanation.md

 num = 30;
 ```

 In above code you can see you are changing the value of `num` variable from 21 to 30.
-THe whole value is changed.
+The whole value is changed.

 ```js
 let user = {